halvorot/halvorot/README.md

 ### Hi, I'm Halvor!

-I am a software engineer located in Oslo, currently working with Java/Kotlin, Apache Kafka as well as CI/CD and DevOps practices.
+I am a software engineer located in Oslo, currently working with Java/Kotlin, Go, and AWS, as well as CI/CD and DevOps practices.
 I have a Master's degree in Cybernetics and Robotics from NTNU.

 **My profile:**